Auckland Zoo: History and major events

-In 1981, three giraffe arrived from Honolulu Zoo, males Tsavo and Lo Cecil and female Kinshasa.
+In 1981, three giraffes arrived from Honolulu Zoo, males Tsavo and Lo Cecil and female Kinshasa.
 Another female, Manyara, followed in 1983.
 Kinshasa gave birth to her first calf, Kiri, in 1984, followed by a second, Kay, in 1986.
-She had four more calves between 1988 and 1992, none of which survived.
+She had four more calves between 1988-92, none of which survived.

-In 1986 the Chinese Government offered Australian Prime Minister Hawke a pair of giant pandas on loan for Australia's bi-centenary celebrations.
+In 1986, the Chinese Government offered Australian Prime Minister Hawke a pair of giant pandas on loan for Australia's bi-centenary celebrations.
 They organised a three-month stay in Melbourne Zoo and a three-month stay in Taronga Zoo, Sydney.
 Auckland Zoo quickly investigated the feasibility of a third stop in Auckland.
-The Council agreed the two pandas should have every facility for their well being and an enclosure was quickly built (which currently holds the second group of orangutan).
+The Council agreed the two pandas should have every facility for their well-being and an enclosure was quickly built (which currently holds the second group of orangutan).
 The giant pandas arrived at the zoo in October 1988, a four-year-old male, Xiao Xiao and a three-year-old female Fei Fei for a popular three months.
-Over 300,000 saw the giant pandas during their stay.
+Over 300,000 saw the giant pandas during their stay in New Zealand.

 In March 1989, the first orangutan in New Zealand was born, a female named Intan to eight-year-old mother, Indra.
 This birth was followed by a male, Datuk, in May 1989 to mother, Dara.

 In December 1989, two California sea lion pups were born, a female named Sleek to mother, Sinka and a female named Kelp to mother, Kline.